labbsr0x/go-horse/README.md

 ### 4. Filtering requests using Go

 Besides Javascript, you can also create your filters using GoLang.
-If you don't like JS, if you don't want to be constrained by JS context limitation, if you care about performance or ... ?? then, use Go Filters.
+If you don't like JS, if you don't want to be constrained by JS context limitation, ~~if you care about performance~~ (check out our surprisingly [ benchmark results ](#benchmark)) or ... ?? then, use Go Filters.
 It is up to you.

 <a name="go_interface"/>